 12. Apache James

 Apache James, also known as Java Apache Mail Enterprise Server, is a powerful Linux email server software developed and maintained by the Apache Software Foundation.
-This program is written entirely in the Java programming language and provides some of the most sought after email server functionalities.
-The modular architecture of Apache James makes it efficient than many traditional mail servers and allow users to assemble their mail server using ready-made components.
+This program is written entirely in the Java programming language and provides some of the most sought-after email server functionalities.
+The modular architecture of Apache James makes it efficient than many traditional mail servers and allows users to assemble their mail server using ready-made components.

 Features of Apache James

 - This email server comes with native support for SMTP, LMTP, POP3, IMAP, ManageSieve, and JMAP.

 - Apache James allows users to choose from a wide range of storage options, including MySQL, PostgreSQL, HSQLDB, Cassandra, and ElasticSearch.